-In the case of death, Voldemort would probably be aware of it and have no reason to “call” a corpse (unless he wants to turn it into an Inferus).
+In the case of death, Voldemort would probably be aware of it and have no reason to “call” a corpse (unless he wants to turn it into an Inferus, and there is no suggestion that he can physically summon a follower, only that the Mark provides the destination target).
 Those who were dead in his service might even no longer have had any visible mark on them to identify them as his.

 In the case of the captured, Voldemort would have fairly quickly been made aware of this as well and would have taken care not to activate their Marks.
 It is plausible that no one ever examined the DEs in Azkaban for Marks which might have reappeared since their imprisonment when the concealing spells failed.
-And after Voldemort’s fall the marks would have disappeared anyway.
+And after Voldemort’s fall the marks would have faded to nearly nothing anyway.

 • • • •